Terminal Graphics in VisiData

 h: the width and height of the area.

 (x,y)is inside the bounding box.

-vertexes.
-One vertex draws a point; two vertexes draws a single line.
-Note that the vertexes are not Point objects (unlike parameters for other methods).
+vertices.
+One vertex draws a point; two vertices draws a single line.
+Note that the vertices are not Point objects (unlike parameters for other methods).

 Canvas.label(xy, text, attr, row=None)adds